How to Choose a Midwife and Why You May Want One

 Humans have practiced midwifery for thousands of years.
 These days, fewer than 10 percent of births in the United States are attended by a midwife, but that number is growing.
 A midwife provides one-on-one care to a birthing person in a home, birth center, clinic, or hospital.
 They are trained to closely monitor the mother’s health through pregnancy, childbirth, and the postpartum period with minimal medical intervention.
 They are also excellent at providing individualized education and hands-on assistance, as well as identifying situations in which a woman may require a physician's attention.

 Midwifery can enhance the general health of both mother and baby and is a good alternative for many people.
-Let’s take a look at how to choose a midwife and why you may want to use one.
+Let’s explore how to choose a midwife and why you may want to use one.

 Midwives are usually not physicians but frequently work alongside obstetricians and gynecologists in a hospital setting to provide access to any additional care their patients may need.
 A midwife is only advised when the pregnancy is low-risk or if there are only mild complications.